Skip to main content

 Your body operates as a sophisticated communication network.
 Hormones are the long-distance messengers, sent from glands to target tissues to deliver specific instructions.
 Insulin, secreted by the pancreas, carries the message to store glucose.
 Testosterone, produced in the gonads, carries messages related to growth, repair, and metabolic rate.

-For these messages to be received, the target cell must have a functional receptor, and the must be conducive to receiving the signal.
+For these messages to be received, the target cell must have a functional receptor, and the cellular environment must be conducive to receiving the signal.
 Insulin resistance represents a breakdown in this communication.
 The message is being sent, but the cell is unable to receive it properly.
 This is where the architecture of the cell itself becomes paramount.

 Every cell in your body is encased in a lipid bilayer, a membrane composed of fats.
 This membrane is not a static wall; it is a dynamic, fluid sea in which vital proteins, including hormone receptors, float.
 The fluidity and function of this membrane are dictated by the types of fatty acids incorporated into its structure.